 Honey Whiskey Recipe

-1 gallon of wildflower honey or honey of choice
+- 1 gallon of wildflower honey or honey of choice

-5 gallons of water
+- 5 gallons of water

-Super Start distillers yeast
+- Super Start distillers yeast or yeast of choice

-Heat 2.5 gallons of water to 120° F and stir in 1 gallon of honey until completely dissolved.
+- Heat 2.5 gallons of water to 160° F and stir in 1 gallon of honey until completely dissolved.

 - Add an additional 2.5 gallons of room temperature water to the honey solution.

 - Cool to 70F using an immersion chiller.